 Paris has macarons.
 Italy has gelato.
 Texas has BBQ.
 Germany has beer.
 Hong Kong has dim sum.
 Spain has churros.
-Argentina has Malbec…and the temptation continues around the globe.
-So, how do I keep in shape with all of these foreign treats up for grabs?
+Argentina has Malbec…and the delicious temptation continues around the globe.
+So, how do I stay in shape without sacrificing my happiness or overdosing on all of these foreign?

-I try them in moderation while making sure to work them off.
-I don’t want to take extra baggage home with me (and I’m not talking about inside my Samsonite, I’m talking in my thighs people).
+I enjoy them in moderation while making sure to stay active.
 ONE macaron never hurt anybody.
 Neither did a slice of Margherita pizza in Rome, especially if you take a walking tour through the city afterwards.
 Boom.
 You can have your cake and eat it too, food pun intended.
 Just be sure that once (literally, once) you indulge, you opt for lighter meals on the menu.
 The below images run (read: plague) my mind as I sit down to order in foreign countries.
 Suddenly I’m transported into an episode of Man vs. Food, and sometimes I win, sometimes I lose.
 I’m a small human with large tastebuds and appetites.

 Yoga with Adriene – With over a million subscribers, Texan-born Adriene is big news in the yoga community.
 Her videos are easy-to-follow cover everything from bloating, period pains, heartbreak and of course – yoga classes.

 Fitness Blender – Total body workouts that you can customize including length, calorie burn, body focus, equipment needed, etc.

 8 Minute Abs – My most frequented YouTube Channel.
 I’ve been doing this one on VHS since I was about 14, and I’ve continued doing it on YouTube as technology evolves (although now it’s burned into my memory, so no technology needed.)